under-the-oaks/ColdCase-Documentation/Writerside/topics/Best-Practises.md

 ### Testing your Implementation

-Befor creating your PR you should always write new or update existing tests for your code changes.
+Before creating your PR, you should always write new tests or update existing ones for your code changes.
 Code Coverage has to be above 80% for files you changed!

-To create an Overview about the the different logcal paths of your implementation you should always document the edgecases to test in the JavaDoc of the Method:
+To create an overview of the different logical paths in your implementation, you should always document the edge cases to test in the JavaDoc of the method.

 ```java
 /**